-A limited number of off-campus community service positions are also available to students who qualify for Federal Work-Study.
-Some examples of these positions include:
+A limited number of off-campus community service tutoring positions are also available at the following locations:

 Students must have their own transportation for these positions.
-If interested, please contact Steve Winsor at (401) 232-6923 or firstname.lastname@example.org.
+If interested, please contact Andrea Pellegrino at (401) 232-6020 or firstname.lastname@example.org.

 It is the student's responsibility to acquire a position and complete all proper paperwork prior to beginning work.
-Students who attain employment on-campus must complete and submit to the Office of Financial Aid a Student Payroll Authorization, a W-4 Employee's Withholding Allowance Certificate, and an I-9 Employment Eligibility Verification Form.
+Students who attain employment on-campus must complete and submit to the Office of Financial Aid a Student Payroll Authorization, a W-4 Employee's Withholding Allowance Certificate (federal as well as state), and an I-9 Employment Eligibility Verification Form.
+(Photocopies cannot be accepted.)
 Students must have proper identification in original form to complete an I-9 Employment Eligibility Verification Form.
-This form (and other work-study documents) can be found here.

 Students may work no more than 20 hours per week.
 Pay rates begin at minimum wage.
 After employment is secured, the student will be paid every two weeks for the hours worked.